 The answer is, clearly, ``yes'' to both questions.
 We find that alliance relations (positive ties) are less likely in the face of many \textit{<pz>} (or \textit{<zp>}) 2-path relations, suggesting that \textit{<p.pz>} is an empirically unbalanced configuration, at least outside the LOA era.
 And, by contrast we find that a neutral stance against another country is more likely in the face of many \textit{<pz>} (or \textit{<zp>}) 2-path relations, suggesting that \textit{<z.pz>} appears to be an empirically balanced configuration (again, outside the LOA years).

-\subsubsection{NN Family}
+\subsubsection{NN family}

-Figure \ref{fig:NN} provides the balance correlations for the \textit{<nn>} family.
+Fig~\ref{fig:NN} provides the balance correlations for the \textit{<nn>} family.
 The first plot in this figure provides general support of the Heiderian balance proposition that ``an enemy of an enemy is a friend'' in that for over half of the years the \textit{<p.nn>} correlation is positive and significant.
-In the post LOA period, since WWII, the \textit{<z.nn>}, the \textit{<z.nn>} correlation is almost always negative, and often significantly so, suggesting that neutral stances are perhaps discouraged with an enemy of an enemy.
+In the post LOA period, since WWII, the \textit{<z.nn>} correlation is almost always significantly negative, suggesting that neutral stances are perhaps discouraged with an enemy of an enemy.

-Of interest in the \textit{<z.nn>} and \textit{<n.nn>} plots is the large bands areas of gray, which represent the range of correlations one is likely to observe if the null hypothesis were true.
-In particular, in the \textit{<n.nn>} plot, the null region often ranges from a correlation of zero up to 1.0.
-While most of the observed correlations are either 0 or close to it, the wide range of possible null values suggests that we should not be confident in much of anything in this plot.
+Of interest in the \textit{<n.nn>} plots is the large range of correlations resulting from the null model.
+In particular, in the \textit{<n.nn>} plot, the null region often ranges from a correlation of zero up to .95.
+While most of the observed correlations are either 0 or close to it.
 This is largely because the density of n-ties is low to begin with, and thus the density of \textit{<nn>} 2-path ties to be even less frequent.
-This scarcity permits the correlation to be quite unstable under the null hypothesis.
+This scarcity leaves the correlation to be quite unstable under the null hypothesis.

-\subsubsection{NZ (and Twin ZN) Family}
+\subsubsection{NZ (and twin ZN) family}

-Figure \ref{fig:NZ} shows the results for the \textit{<nz>} (or \textit{<zn>} twin) family.
+Fig~\ref{fig:NZ} shows the results for the \textit{<nz>} (or \textit{<zn>} twin) family.
 Almost all of these balance correlations are either zero of close to zero, with the minor exception of the significantly positive \textit{<n.nz>} correlations during the two world wars.
 Not only are the preponderance of these balance correlations near zero, they also are either just barely border the null region or clearly not significant at all.
 Thus, we have no evidence that a country who is an enemy of a neutral partner is likely to differentially engage in any particular relation (\textit{p}, \textit{n} or \textit{z}) with another nation.

-\subsubsection{ZZ Family}
+\subsubsection{ZZ family}

-Our final set of results are provided in Figure \ref{fig:ZZ}.
+Our final set of results are provided in Fig~\ref{fig:ZZ}.
 Z ties, and \textit{<zz>} 2-path ties, are the most dense.
 Thus, as is displayed in the plots, the null regions are relatively thin.
 The \textit{<n.zz>} balance correlations are still largely insignificant, either inside or bordering the null region.